zhan006/ToyRobot/README.md

 ## RUN the application

+It is highly recommended to run the project in an IDE such as Eclipse or VSCode with Extension Pack for Java as it can arrange all the necessary dependencies set-up
 ### Running in IDE
 To run the application in IDE, set the main class to be **Console.java** in the run configurations.
 Then if you click run button in the IDE, you should see
 `Ready to serve commands!` in a pop-up console indicating the application is successfully launched and you can input any available command as listed in the following section.